NomceboZulu075/ChatBot_Project/ReadMe File.txt

 6. LoadPredefinedResponses Method- method that loads predefined responses from the Predefined_Responses.txt file
 7. Chatbot Interaction Class- This class is responsible for managing how users can interact with the chatbot.
 8. TypingEffect Method- simulates a typing effect when the chatbot sends a response back to the user.
+9. Newly Added Text File- called MemoryRecallFile.txt and it stores user-entered messages and interests.

 **********************************************************************************************************************************************